open-telemetry/opentelemetry-android/README.md

 This library supports Android API levels 21 and above, with [core library desugaring][desugar] enabled.

+WARNING: It is *VERY IMPORTANT* that you are have enabled [core library desugaring][desugar] in the build for your app.
+If you have not done this, and you are targetting API levels below 26, your app will crash on devices running API level < 26.

 ### Getting the library

 There are two options for bringing in this library as a dependency for your Android app: